hucancode/axum-jwt/README.md

 ```
 _The token after `Bearer` is the result of the previous `login` command_

-When you are done, shutdown `surrealdb` instance with
+When you are done, shutdown server instance with
 ```bash
 docker compose down
 ```